atomicthumbs/torch-rnn/README.md

 This will read the data stored in `my_data.h5` and `my_data.json`, run for a while, and save checkpoints to files with names like `cv/checkpoint_1000.t7`.

+Checkpoints also allow you to resume training from the last one saved if training is interrupted.
+Use the flag `-resume_from` (e.g. `-resume_from cv/checkpoint_1000`) to resume from any checkpoint preserving the model and training state.

 You can change the RNN model type, hidden state size, and number of RNN layers like this:

 ```bash